clojurewerkz/welle.docs/articles/links.md

 ## What Version of Welle Does This Guide Cover?

-This guide covers Welle 1.5.
+This guide covers Welle 2.0, including development releases.

 ## Introduction